Course overview

 Entry requirements

-To be accepted on to a degree apprenticeship course you must have support from your employer, and also meet the course entry requirements - you can find these below.
+To be accepted on to an apprenticeship course you must have support from your employer and meet the course entry requirements.

-Places on this course are 95% government funded for employers in the creative and cultural sector.
+Places on this programme are 95% government funded for employers in the creative and cultural sector.
 This is open to a wide range of staff at galleries, museums, libraries, and creative organisations, who come to Middlesbrough for week-long residentials then pursue self-directed studies online over two or three years.

 The apprentice must be working in an institutional setting with relevant registration and sponsored by you, the employer.
 The apprentice must also: